Antiisendnudes/Ciqer-MultiTool/README.md

+# Python Multitool - Ciqer.

-# Ciqer-MultiTool
+# Discord: Discord.gg/gyMvESqz6F
-Ciqer-Multitool is a python developed multitool made by me and my friend.

-#* Ciqer-Multitool was developed to a discord server, you can go ahead and download more tools there. - Discord.gg/DtkZ7Xvn
+#* Made for Python 3.9 any other version of python cannot run this file.

+#* Some functions may not work.
+Like Gmail bomber since we haven't decided to update it, but see if you can fix it!

+# Creators: Anti#0004 and PeberHD#6969.

+#* Run installer first